SNL-UCSB/cs-176b-tutorials-spring23/tutorial2/README.md

 # Tutorial 2: OpenFlow + OVS

-This tutorial is about Open Virtual Switch.
-Today we will be creating a Open VSwitch, virtual interfaces and attach two hosts(linux namespaces) to the switch.
+This tutorial is about OpenFlow + Open VSwitch.
+Today we will be creating a Open VSwitch, virtual interfaces and attach two hosts(linux namespaces) to the switch(just like in tutorial 1).
 Then we will tests the connections.
-We will be populating switch with flow rules to change the way traffic behaves.
+After that we will be populating switch with flow rules to change the way network traffic behaves.

 ![ALT TEXT](https://github.com/SNL-UCSB/cs-176b-tutorials-spring23/blob/main/tutorial1/image.png?raw=true)

 ## Steps

-### List namespaces.
+### List network namespaces.
+The command lists all the network namespaces on the system
 ```
 ip netns list
 ```
 ### Create 2 VRFs(name spaces) VRF1 and VRF2.
+These commands create two network namespaces named VRF1 and VRF2, respectively.
+Network namespaces are a Linux kernel feature that allows creating multiple virtual network stacks that operate independently and are isolated from each other.

 ```
 ip netns add VRF1
 ip netns add VRF2